openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/step1.md

 ### Creating an OpenShift route

+After deployment, the AMQ Streams Kafka Bridge can only be accessed by applications running in the same OpenShift cluster.
+If you want to make the Kafka Bridge accessible to applications running outside of the OpenShift cluster, you can expose it manually by using one of the following features:

+* Services of types LoadBalancer or NodePort
+* Ingress resources
+* OpenShift routes

-A **route** is an OpenShift resource for allowing external access via HTTP/HTTPS to internal services, like the HTTP bridge.
+An **OpenShift route** is an OpenShift resource for allowing external access via HTTP/HTTPS to internal services, like the HTTP bridge.
+We will use this approach for our example.

-Run the following comand to expose the bridge service:
+Run the following comand to expose the bridge service as an OpenShift route:

 ``oc expose svc my-bridge-bridge-service``{{execute interrupt}}

-When the route is created, the AMQ Streams Kafka Bridge is reacheable through the `https://my-bridge-bridge-service-kafka.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com` host, so you can use any HTTP client to interact with the REST API exposed by the bridge for sending and receiving messages.
+When the route is created, the AMQ Streams Kafka Bridge is reacheable through the `https://my-bridge-bridge-service-kafka.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com` host, so you can use any HTTP client to interact with the REST API exposed by the bridge for sending and receiving messages without the requirement to use the native Kafka protocol.